Speakers · Side-by-side

 Triangle Australe EZ

-• The Triangle Borea BR09's downside - single pair of binding posts - no bi-wire option - matters to you
+• The Triangle Borea BR09's main trade-off is one you'd rather not live with: Single pair of binding posts - no bi-wire option

 Read the full Australe EZ review